 Now as He approached the gate of the city, a dead man was being carried out, the only son of his mother, and she was a widow; and a sizeable crowd from the city was with her.
 When the Lord saw her, He felt compassion for her, and said to her, “Do not weep” (Luke 7:12-13).

 Jesus, you might notice, did not ask who this woman was or what she believed.
 He encountered a weeping woman and offered her compassion.
 It is my hope that Jesus, who dwells together with God the Father and the Holy Spirit, still sees all of us who grieve — without discrimination — and still meets us with compassion.
 Perhaps it is the case that the Holy Spirit is present in the act of crying, groaning with us, and uniting us in a special bond.
 This is not to say that all will respond with faith or even gratitude at the presence of the Holy Spirit.
 It is to say that God is never absent in this grieving world, never absent to those who cry.
 That is the deeper significance of crying.
 The Church, then, as the body of Christ, has a duty to be present, in compassion and in unity, with a grieving world .
-Perhaps through the grace of God, we will be as compassionate as the Jesus who walked the earth.
+Perhaps through the grace of God, we will be as compassionate as Jesus the Christ, who laughed and wept with us.